 Do you represent an international company?
 Do you want to end child labour in your production chain?
 Find out if you can get support from the Fund against Child Labour (FBK).

-FBK helps Dutch businesses that:
+FBK helps Dutch companies that:

 FBK is a five-year subsidy programme (2018 – 2022) with several opportunities to submit project applications.
-In 2019, €9.17 million in subsidies is available.
+In 2020, the budget is 5.5 million euros.

 You may apply for a subsidy of €475,000 for each project, representing a maximum of 70% of the total eligible costs.
 FBK will subsidise at least 11 projects each year.

-FBK accepts applications for countries on the List of recipients of Official Development Assistance (pdf).
+- FBK accepts applications for countries on the List of recipients of Official Development Assistance (pdf).